JSON

-Note: This feature is available in Lite, Enterprise, Ultimate and Team editions only.
+This feature is available in Lite, Enterprise, and Ultimate editions only.

 This guide provides instructions on how to set up and use JSON files with DBeaver.
 The JSON driver supports standard JSON files and allows you to work with JSON data as if it were in a database.
 You can retrieve data and apply filters, sorting, and other operations, even combining data from multiple files.